 There are several reasons we tile our kitchens from our floors to the walls—to blend with the existing décor, to add a dash of colour to the space, and to save the walls from backsplashes and spillages.
-Kitchen wall tiles are easier for clean ups, and last longer and stain lesser than painted walls.
+Kitchen wall tiles design are easier for cleanups, and lasts longer and stain lesser than painted walls.

 However, we all have different requirements, space constraints and budgets when it comes to designing the heart of our homes.
 If you’re caught between wondering if you should stick to a minimal palette to stay safe in the long run or break the rules and bring out your personal style, we have eight unique ways to inspire the perfect kitchen tile design for you.

 ON A BUDGET?
 YOU DON’T HAVE TO TILE ALL YOUR WALLS

 The main purpose of kitchen wall tiles is to protect the wall from splashes.
 While you may think you need to have a kitchen tile design for all four walls, if you’re on a budget, you could work with creating a backsplash only around the area prone to splatters and spillages on the wall.

 EASY HACK: In this small-space minimalist kitchen, only the wall adjacent to the stove, counter and sink has been tiled for easy cleanups.

 Image courtesy, IKEA

 ADD AN INTERESTING PLAY WITH TEXTURE BY PAIRING YOUR TILES WITH WALLPAPER

 If you can’t commit to a particular kitchen tile design, consider tiling half your wall in a standard colour and shape for uniformity, and pair it with a complementing patterned wallpaper.